rflandau/Orv/implementations/slims/PACKETS.md

         600: BAD_SERVICE_NAME: service name was left empty.

         601: BAD_STALE_TIME: stale time was empty or not in Go time.

-        602: UNKNOWN_CHILD_ID: ID did not correspond to a current child.

     - SERVICE_HEARTBEAT (12XX):